kimsoomnin/PyCHAM/README.md

 						an error.

 chem_scheme_markers = markers denoting various sections of the user's chemical scheme.
 If
-					left empty defaults to MCM FACSIMILE formatting.
-If filled, must have following elements separated with commas:
+					left empty defaults to Kinetic Pre-Processor (KPP) formatting.
+					If filled, must have
+					following elements separated with commas:
-					marker for chemical reactions starting, punctuation before each reaction, marker for chemical reactions ending, marker for generic rate coefficients starting, punctuation at the end of lines for generic rate coefficients, marker for end of generic rate coefficients, marker for start of peroxy radical pool description, marker for separating peroxy radical pool constituents, marker for end of peroxy radical pool description.
+					marker for punctuation at start of reaction lines (just the first element),
+					marker for peroxy radical list starting,
+					punctuation between peroxy radical names,
+					prefix to peroxy radical name,
+					string after peroxy radical name,
+					number of lines taken by peroxy radical list (including the line containing the marker for peroxy radical list starting, punctuation at the end of lines for generic rate coefficients,

+					For example, for the MCM FACSIMILE format: chem_scheme_markers = %, (.*) End (.*), * Generic Rate Coefficients ;, ;, \*\*\*\*, RO2, +, *;

 int_tol = Integration tolerances, with absolute tolerance first followed by relative
 		tolerance, if left empty defaults to the minimum required during testing for